Zingabopp/OBSControl/README.md

   * If OBS is running on the same PC as Beat Saber, you would use `ws://127.0.0.1:4444` (default) as the `ServerAddress` in `Beat Saber\UserData\OBSControl.json`.
 * Beat Saber
   * Extract the release zip to your Beat Saber folder. `OBSControl.dll` should end up in your `Beat Saber\Plugins` folder.
+  * You should see OBSControl in the Mod Settings menu if you installed it correctly.

 ## Configuration
 Settings can be found in-game in the `Mod Settings > OBSControl` menu.